instaclustr/terraform-provider-instaclustr/README.md

 1. Change all usages of the `bundles` argument &rarr; `bundle` blocks (example under example/main.tf)
 2. In the .tfstate files, replace all keys named `bundles` with `bundle` in resources under the Instaclustr provider.

-### Limitations
-- The only update operation supported at the moment is to change node sizes.
-- Updating configurations may fail if there is a mismatch between local tfstate and the live state.
-Example - destroying a cluster will fail if the cluster was already destroyed through the [Instaclustr Console](https://console.instaclustr.com).

 ## Contributing

 Firstly thanks!
 We value your time and will do our best to review the PR as soon as possible.